LasyaGanesuni/Python-Tkinter-Registrationform/README.md

-# python-tkinter
+# python-tkinter-Registrationform
-This project is made up of tkinter
+This Registrationform is made up of tkinter.